joaoabotelho/I-Fish/README.md

 ## Getting Started

-The main code it's for the fish it self, for that you will need a BMBB and to follow our [hardware instructions]().
+The main code it's for the fish itself, for that you will need a BMBB and to follow our [hardware instructions]().
-If you only want to see our **analysis** of audio working we have a **simulation** working get the code on [this directory](https://github.com/joaoabotelho/I-Fish/tree/master/simulator)
+If you only want to see our analysis working use the mouth simulation provided in [this directory](https://github.com/joaoabotelho/I-Fish/tree/master/simulator)

 ### Installing